Section Links

 The CROP Hunger Walk is a community action effort to raise funds to fight world hunger.
 Various churches and organizations raise awareness and funds for international relief and development by sponsoring "walkers" either through a per-mile or flat contribution for walking in the CROP Walk.
 St. Timothy Lutheran serves as the start and finish point of the annual Walk.

-The "Souper Bowl of Caring" is held on the same Sunday as the NFL's Super Bowl and is traditionally led by youth who stand at sanctuary exits following worship services and collect $1 or more from each parishoner.
+The "Souper Bowl of Caring" is held on the same Sunday as the NFL's Championship Game and is traditionally led by youth and scouts who stand at sanctuary exits following worship services and collect $1 or more from each parishoner.
 The money supports local, national, and international anti-hunger efforts.

 Community Support